 Most of these changes are legislative proposals currently in Bills before the House.
 Once passed, it is planned that they will be implemented throughout Stage 4.

 We will describe these further as the changes are confirmed and developed.
+As with other products we will target our communications to those customers who are impacted.

 Transitioning